schollz/gojot/INFO.md

+# Why `sdees`

+**Problem:** I would like to write into a document (e.g., a journal with time stamped entries) and also have it be available on all computers I use, and I want it to be locally encrypted.
+Unfortunately, typical cloud storage synchronization utilities (e.g. Dropbox) do not play well with syncing a single document that is encrypted locally.

+**Solution:** The basic solution is to create a lot of files - each encrypted - where each file contains the text for one entry in the document.
+You don't need any special tool for this - you can just use a text editor, `gpg`, and synchronization software like `git` or Dropbox.

+My program, `sdees`, just makes this solution easier to attain. `sdees` comes as a single executable file with the text-editor and `gpg` bulit-in - the only system  requirement is the installation of `git` (which is pretty easy to get on any system).
+The other benefit of `sdees` is that it will automatically combine all the time-stamped entries so it appears that you are editing a single document.

 # How `sdees` works

 When `sdees` starts for the first time it will request a `git` repository which can be [local or remote](https://github.com/schollz/sdees/blob/master/INFO.md#setting-up-git-server).
 Then `sdees` provides an option to write text using the editor of choice into a new *entry*.
 Each new entry is inserted into a new orphan branch in the supplied `git` repository.
 The benefit of placing each entry into its own orphan branch is that merge collisions are avoided after creating new entries on different machines.
 Thus, `sdees` makes it perfectly safe to make *new* entries without internet access.